 Janis Stevenson serves as a paralegal at The Champion Firm, P.C.
 As much as she loves her job, her true passion lies in helping people who are in need.
 She didn’t always have dreams of being in the legal profession, but a conversation with a stranger in an elevator made her realize that she was drawn to the idea of standing up for people who needed help.
 Through this step into the legal industry, Janis found her passion through educating individuals about the greed of big businesses, helping those being taken advantage of and the importance of the 7th Amendment.

-Although this passion is what fuels her most of the week, Janis also deeply cares about education, green space, local politics and her community.
+Although this passion is what fuels her most of the week, Janis also deeply cares about education, green space, local politics, and her community.
 She was an officer of the civic association in her community for over ten years and chairs the Secret Santa program at the local Boys & Girls Club.
-Delete: and actively participates in school councils and foundations.
-She is a staunch believer in public education, a proud tree hugger, a yellow dog democrat, and all around animal lover, with a black pug named Max, a french bulldog named Spanky and Ozzie and Cricket, a pair of feral brother kitty cats.
+Janis actively participates in school councils and foundations.
+She is a staunch believer in public education, a proud tree hugger, a yellow dog democrat, and all-around animal lover, with a black pug named Max, a french bulldog named Spanky and Ozzie and Cricket, a pair of feral brother kitty cats.

 - Hiram College, Ohio, B.A.